Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-js-api-reference.md

-# Adaptive Authentication JS API Reference
+# Conditional Authentication JS API Reference

-With adaptive authentication, it is possible to configure dynamic sequences based on runtime parameters such as the user’s IP address, user role, etc. WSO2 Identity Server allows you to define a dynamic authentication sequence using authentication scripts written in JavaScript.
+With conditional authentication, it is possible to configure dynamic sequences based on runtime parameters such as the user’s IP address, user role, etc. WSO2 Identity Server allows you to define a dynamic authentication sequence using authentication scripts written in JavaScript.